 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The new guidance clarifies the principles and develops a common revenue recognition guidance for U.S. GAAP and International Financial Reporting Standards (the "IFRS").
 Under the new guidance, an entity is required to recognize an amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The new guidance is effective for the Company beginning in its first quarter of fiscal year 2018.
-Early adoption is not permitted.
+The original effective date for the ASU would have required the Company to adopt the standard beginning in its first quarter of fiscal year 2018.
+In July 2015, the FASB voted to amend the ASU by approving a one-year deferral of the effective date as well as providing the option to early adopt the standard on the original effective date.
+Accordingly, the Company may adopt the standard in its first quarter of fiscal year 2019.
 The new revenue guidance may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
 The Company is currently evaluating the impact of adoption on its financial position, results of operations and disclosures.